anoadragon453/matrix-reminder-bot/docker/README.md

   --opt device="/path/to/data/dir" data_volume
 ```

-Now run `docker-compose up matrix-reminder-bot` to start the bot.
-This will use
+Run `start-compose.sh` to start the bot.
+This will use the
-the `matrix-reminder-bot:latest` tag from Docker Hub.
-If you would rather run
+`matrix-reminder-bot:latest` tag from Docker Hub.
+If you would rather run the
-the local code instead, use `docker-compose up
+local code instead, use `start-compose.sh --dev`.
-matrix-reminder-bot-local-checkout`.

 ## Building the Image